ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 ## Prerequisites

 1. The nodes have installed Docker with right version.
+There is a [bug](https://github.com/docker/docker/issues/14106) in Docker 1.7.0 that prevents this from working correctly.
+Please install Docker 1.6.2 or Docker 1.7.1 or higher.
 2. All machines can communicate with each other, no need to connect Internet (but should configure to use private docker registry in this case).
 3. All the remote servers are ssh accessible.